 (Collaborative for Academic, Social, and Emotional Learning) consultant over the last 8 years, Judy provided long-term consultation to large urban districts for the promotion of district-wide SEL.
 She has worked in Sacramento, Austin, Cleveland, and El Paso.
 Prior to working with CASEL, Judy led the district-wide implementation of SEL in Harrisburg School District, PA, as the Director of SEL, one of the first in that role in the country.
 Judy has authored parts of several evidence-based SEL programming (Peace First, Lions Quest) and has written about and facilitated professional learning for the promotion of educators’ social and emotional competence.

-PATRICIA MEACHAM - PRIMARY COURSE FACILITATOR
+PATRICIA MEACHAM - PRIMARY COURSE INSTRUCTOR

 Patricia Meacham, MBA is an instructor for The Academy for SEL in School.
 She is an alumnus of the SECD for Direct Instruction Accelerated Program.
 She is an adjunct faculty member of Rutgers University, Department of Psychology, the University of San Diego, School of Leadership and Education Sciences, Department of Learning and Teaching, and the USD Division of Professional and Continuing Education.
 Patricia has spent over a decade supporting a wide variety of schools and museum education programs for non-profits.
 Her work interests are social-emotional learning, character development, and the promotion of school-family partnerships for a positive school climate.
 Patricia has been part of several educational research teams that develop, evaluate, and facilitate social-emotional learning and character development courses, conferences, and programs.
 She works with developing educators, school and district teachers and leaders, as a consultant, presenter, and trainer.
 Patricia previously worked in the classroom as amiddle school and high school mathematics teacher and guest teacher for K-8 students with cognitive and physical learning challenges.

-TRACEY MAIDEN - PRIMARY COURSE FACILITATOR
+TRACEY MAIDEN - PRIMARY COURSE INSTRUCTOR

 Tracey Maiden, MA is a Student, Staff, Support Teacher in Highland Park, New Jersey.
 She received her Master of Education Degree with distinction and her Bachelor of Arts in Clinical/Child Psychology from DePaul University.
 She attended the Academy for Social-Emotional Learning in Schools and received a Certificate in School Leadership for Social-Emotional Learning and Character Development.
 Through this certification program she initiated, implemented and integrated a Social-Emotional Learning Lab within her school district’s restorative practices and responsive classroom approach.
 Tracey currently supervises the Social-Emotional Learning Lab that serves as an intervention program to increase academic performance through Social-Emotional Learning and Character Education.
 She is committed to assisting school personnel in adopting and organizing evidence-based behavioral interventions into an integrated continuum that enhances academic and social behavior outcomes for all students.